Digital Marketer Interview Questions

 Explanation: This is a technical question which the interviewer will use to explore your knowledge of digital marketing.
 Technical questions are best answered with a brief response and no additional information.
 If the interviewer wants to learn more, they will ask you a follow-up question.

-Example: “A responsive web site is one which is capable of adjusting its appearance according to the device on which it is being viewed.
-The adjustments include changes and font size, layout, graphics, and other elements of the web site.”
+Example: “A responsive website is one which is capable of adjusting its appearance according to the device on which it is being viewed.
+The adjustments include changes in font size, layout, graphics, and other elements of the website.”

 Question: What is the most efficient manner in which you can increase traffic to a website?

-Example: “There are several ways you can accomplish driving traffic to your web site.
-These include using Search Engine Optimization, or SEO as well as referring links.
-However, driving traffic to the website is not as important as retention, or keeping the visitor on the site.
-This requires compelling content that the visitors can relate to and which creates either interest or engagement.”
+Example: “There are several ways you can accomplish driving traffic to your website.
+Some options include using search engine optimization (SEO) as well as referring links.
+However, driving traffic to the website is not as important as retention - keeping the visitor on the site.
+This requires compelling content the visitors can relate to which creates either interest or engagement.”

 Question: In your last answer, you mentioned SEO.
-Can you tell me what the different types of SEO practices are?
+Can you describe the different types of SEO practices?

-Example: “SEO practices can be broadly divided into two categories – White hat SEO and Black hat SEO.
-White hat SEO is a legitimate practice to get higher rankings in the search engine result pages.
+Example: “SEO practices can be broadly divided into two categories – white hat SEO and black hat SEO.
+White hat SEO is a legitimate practice to get higher rankings on search engine result pages.
 It strictly abides by Google’s guidelines for SEO.
-Popular white hat SEO techniques are publishing quality content on the website, HTML optimization, and restructuring of the website.
+Popular white hat SEO techniques are publishing quality content on the website, HTML optimization, and restructuring the website.
 Black hat SEO practices violate the guidelines provided by Google and Google’s algorithms.
 Common black hat SEO techniques include spam links, keyword stuffing, cloaking, hidden text, and hidden links.”

 Question: What are some of the digital marketing tools you use or are aware of?